-California Entertainment, IP & Privacy Lawyer – The “Four Privacy Torts” discussed by Attorney Steve®
+CCPA Privacy Act Compliance and the “Four Privacy Torts” in California discussed by Attorney Steve®

 California law protects individuals from privacy intrusions on a number of different fronts.
 Essentially, there are 4 main torts dealing with the right of privacy in California.
 This blog provides a general legal overview of these and their respective jury instructions.
 If you need a civil litigation attorney, contact us at the email on the right side of the page or call us at the number below.